Kim Newport Band

 Mary Black's band on her world tours and has been traveling

 with Ireland's 2006 Eurovision entrant, Brian Kennedy.
-James

-has recently moved to Ballyfarnon, a rural area just outside Boyle in
+moved to Ballyfarnon, a rural area just outside Boyle in

 studio.
 He has also released several solo albums in the last

 five years.
-He remains one of the country most respected
+He joined the

 Seanie Ryan: Seanie